 Place a handful of the curled, tender zucchini noodles on top of the stuffing and they'll cook perfectly during the last 20 minutes of baking.

-As an option you could also spread a handful of shredded zucchini on the top during those last 20 minutes of baking.
-The only thing you'll miss are the curls.
+As an option, you could also spread a handful of shredded zucchini on top during those last 20 minutes of baking.
+The only thing you'll miss is the curls.